algorithm-helper/algorithm-helper/content/categories/data-structures/hashing/hash-map.md

     ... etc.
 ```

-The problem with this is that if `N` grows much larger than `M`, searching through this table could
+The problem with this is that if $N$ grows much larger than $M$, searching through this table could
-degenerate to `O(N)` because the linked lists grow too large in length.
+degenerate to $O(N)$ because the linked lists grow too large in length.
 The table size itself is
 able to dynamically resize.

-However, this raises another issue, which is what ratio to maintain `N/M`.
-If `M` is too large, then
+However, this raises another issue, which is what ratio to maintain $N/M$.
+If $M$ is too large, then
-we have too much empty slots not used, but if `M` is too small, the chains become too long.
+we have too much empty slots not used, but if $M$ is too small, the chains become too long.
 We
-choose `M` to be `N/5` and thus we can maintain the load factor to be about 5.
+choose $M$ to be $N/5$ and thus we can maintain the load factor to be about 5.
 Thus on average,
 after we hash to an index, we have the search through about 5 linked list nodes before finding the
 key.